gbinal/p-o-d.github.com/faq.md

 ### What is the relationship of the /data page and public data listing to Data.gov and how will this impact current Data.gov processes?

 In the near term, Data.gov will continue its current dataset publishing process.
-As agencies deploy agency.gov/data page, the publishing process will become a harvesting of metadata from the agencies web site.
+As agencies deploy agency.gov/data pages, the publishing process will become a harvesting of metadata from the agencies web site.

 ### Are redirects allowed for /data pages?